seed-labs/seed-emulator/examples/not-ready-examples/27-blockchain-chainlink/README.md

 ### Step 1: Initiating a request:

-- Function call:  When `D.requestETHPriceData(url, path)` is called, it iterates through a predefined list of active Chainlink oracles (`oracles` array).
+- Function call:  When D invokes `Z.requestETHPriceData(url, path)`, it iterates through a predefined list of active Chainlink oracles (`oracles` array).
 For each active oracle, the function prepares a new Chainlink request.

 ### Step 2: Preparing Chainlink Request: